Origin of eclipsing time variations: Contributions of different modes of the dynamo-generated magnetic field: Introduction

 \section{Introduction}

 Post-common-envelope binaries (PCEBs) are commonly composed of a white dwarf and a low-mass main-sequence star.
-Observations of eclipses in these systems reveal deviations from the calculated eclipsing times in approximately $90\%$ of these systems \citep{zorotovic13}, with binary period variations in the order of $10^{-6} \ldots 10^{-7}$ modulated over periods of the order of decades.
+Observations of eclipses in these systems reveal deviations from the calculated eclipsing times in approximately $90\%$ of these systems \citep{zorotovic13}, with binary period variations on the order of $10^{-6} \ldots 10^{-7}$ modulated over periods on the order of decades.

 The two main explanations, although not mutually exclusive, are the planetary hypothesis \citep{Brinkworth06, Voelschow14} and the Applegate mechanism \citep{Applegate92, Lanza98, Voelschow18, Lanza20}.
 In the planetary hypothesis, sufficiently massive planets can force the barycenter of the binary to change its location as they orbit, which would then explain the observed-minus-calculated (O-C) diagram of the eclipsing times.
-On the other hand, the Applegate mehcanism explains the variations via the connection between stellar magnetic fields and the gravitational quadrupole moment $Q$.
+On the other hand, the Applegate mechanism explains the variations via the connection between stellar magnetic fields and the gravitational quadrupole moment $Q$.
 The idea behind this mechanism is that when $Q$ increases, the gravitational field also increases.
 For this to happen, there must be a redistribution of angular momentum within the star.
-When angular momentum is carried to the outer parts of the convective zone (CZ), these will rotate faster and, overall, the star will become more oblate, which is reflected by an increase in the gravitational quadrupole moment.
+When angular momentum is carried to the outer parts of the convective zone (CZ), these layers rotate faster and, overall, the star becomes more oblate, which is reflected by an increase in the gravitational quadrupole moment.
 As there is no angular momentum exchange between the orbit and the star, the orbital velocity increases and the radius decreases in order to maintain the angular momentum of the binary.
 Thus, the orbital period shortens.
-In order for this mechanism to work, \cite{Applegate92} invoked the presence of a sub-surface magnetic field of $\sim$10~kG which is responsible for redistributing the internal angular momentum of the star.
+In order for this mechanism to work, \cite{Applegate92} invoked the presence of a cyclic subsurface magnetic field on the order of 10~kG which is responsible for redistributing the internal angular momentum of the star.